 At ABC, we are always concerned about moths for our customers and our cleaning of wool rugs includes a final rinse which rends the wool unappetizing to these creatures.
 This 'retardant' feature, combined with a thoroughly cleaned rug will almost completely guarantee prevention of damage during storage.

 There is controversy when it comes to getting rid of these creatures.
 Different books have cited everything from placing an infested rug in the sun for a few hours to rolling them up and placing them in a cavernous freezer.
 It is most important that the infestation be dealt with quickly and the solution to the problem must be found that is as effective as possible.

 A thorough professional treatment and cleaning is the best way to prevent further damage to rugs.
 The treatment will destroy the larvae and the eggs.
 The rug will then be cleaned to remove any residue and dried thoroughly in our cleaning plant.

 As mentioned above, the final rinse will serve as a retardant to the moths.
 We also have a special moth retardation treatment available, if desired.
 Our repair department can patch or reweave holes damaged by moths as well.

-Unfortunately, this does not address the possibility that larvae may move from one rug to another.
-What this means is that it is necessary to find and kill not only the adults but their larvae and their eggs even before the infected rug is cleaned.
-It may be necessary to call a licensed pest control operation if a severe moth infestation has occurred in your home.
+Unfortunately, treatment and cleaning of an infested rug does not address the possibility that larvae may move from one rug to another.
+What this means is that it is necessary to find and kill not only the adults but their larvae and their eggs even before the infected rug is ready to be cleaned.
+It may be necessary to call a licensed pest control operator if a severe moth infestation has occurred in your home.